learnwithraji/learnwithraji.github.io/_pages/home.md

 ---
 permalink: /
-title: ""
+title: "Teach to learn, learn to teach"
-excerpt: "About me"
+excerpt: "Learning Together"
 author_profile: true
 redirect_from:
   - /about/